Electromagnetic Wave Technology

 A moisture meter from Wagner Meters is as accurate, or more accurate, than any moisture meter that is on the market.

 This can be verified by several university meter studies which are available upon request.

 Studies which may refer to another model, relate to all of our wood moisture meters because they have the same circuitry, technology, and accuracy.
-The C575 meters are the only exception because of different technology used.

 Wagner Meters Usage Tips

 Be sure to press down firmly on the center of the moisture meter with approximately 3 pounds of pressure to ensure good sensor plate contact with the wood surface.
 This is especially important on rough-sawn lumber.
 Do not take readings with the meter where there is a noticeable defect or knot in the lumber.